top of page

 1963 – Selected athlete with highest scholastic average three years in a row from sophomore to senior year (1963-1965)

-1966 – Plays in the Central Inter-Collegiate Athletic Association (CIAA) during freshman and sophomore years that included a “brief moment” on the basketball court against the future great Hall of Fame player Earl “The Pearl” Monroe (dream of becoming a basketball star in the CIAA ends after on court experience with “The Pearl”) • Turns complete attention to academic studies
+1966 – Plays in the Central Inter-Collegiate Athletic Association (CIAA) during freshman and sophomore years that included a “brief moment” on the basketball court against the future great Hall of Fame player Earl “The Pearl” Monroe (dreams of becoming a basketball star in the CIAA ends after on-court experience with “The Pearl”) • Turns complete attention to academic studies

 1969 – Receives a B.S. degree in Chemistry from Saint Augustine’s University • Receives a National Aeronautic and Space Administration (NASA) Fellowship from Howard University to pursue a Ph.D. in Chemistry • Marries college sweetheart, Alzonia Wiggins